ethereumproject/go-ethereum/README.md

 | `gethrpctest` | Developer utility tool to support our [ethereum/rpc-test](https://github.com/eth-classic/rpc-tests) test suite which validates baseline conformity to the [Ethereum JSON RPC](https://github.com/ethereumproject/wiki/wiki/JSON-RPC) specs.
 Please see the [test suite's readme](https://github.com/eth-classic/rpc-tests/blob/master/README.md) for details. |
 | `rlpdump` | Developer utility tool to convert binary RLP ([Recursive Length Prefix](https://github.com/ethereumproject/wiki/wiki/RLP)) dumps (data encoding used by the Ethereum protocol both network as well as consensus wise) to user friendlier hierarchical representation (e.g. `rlpdump --hex CE0183FFFFFFC4C304050583616263`). |

-## :green_book: Geth: the basics
+## :green_book: Getting started with Geth Classic

 ### Data directory
-By default, geth will store all node and blockchain data in a __parent directory__ depending on your OS:
+By default, geth will store all node and blockchain data in a parent directory depending on your OS:

 - Linux: `$HOME/.ethereum-classic/`
 - Mac: `$HOME/Library/EthereumClassic/`
 - Windows: `$HOME/AppData/Roaming/EthereumClassic/`

-__You can specify this directory__ with `--data-dir=$HOME/id/rather/put/it/here`.
+You can specify this directory with `--data-dir=$HOME/id/rather/put/it/here`.

-Within this parent directory, geth will use a __/subdirectory__ to hold data for each network you run.
+Within this parent directory, geth will use a `/subdirectory` to hold data for each network you run.
 The defaults are:

  - `/mainnet` for the Mainnet
  - `/morden` for the Morden Testnet

-__You can specify this subdirectory__ with `--chain=mycustomnet`.

-> __Migrating__: If you have existing data created prior to the [3.4 Release](https://github.com/eth-classic/go-ethereum/releases), geth will attempt to migrate your existing standard ETC data to this structure.
-To learn more about managing this migration please read our [3.4 release notes on our Releases page](https://github.com/ethereumproject/go-ethereum/wiki/Release-3.4.0-Notes).

-### Full node on the main Ethereum network
+### Run a full node
 ```
 $ geth
 ```

 It's that easy!
-This will establish an ETC blockchain node and download ("sync") the full blocks for the entirety of the ETC blockchain. __However__, before you go ahead with plain ol' `geth`, we would encourage reviewing the following section...
+This will establish an ETC blockchain node, download, and verify the full blocks for the entirety of the ETC blockchain.
+However, before you go ahead with plain ol' `geth`, we would encourage reviewing the following section.

-#### :speedboat: `--fast`
+### :speedboat: Fast Synchronization
 The most common scenario is users wanting to simply interact with the Ethereum Classic network: create accounts; transfer funds; deploy and interact with contracts, and mine.
 For this particular use-case the user doesn't care about years-old historical data, so we can _fast-sync_ to the current state of the network.
 To do so:

 ```